nanyahill/cs-fundamentals-guide/src/algorithms/sorting/countingsort/README.md

 	- Each index of the count array stores the count of that index, that is, the frequency which the index appears as a value in the input.
 	- A prefix-sum (running sum) is performed for elements in the count array to determine the starting position/place of the element in the sorted array.
-For example, count[i] = 3 means value i (in the input array) will be in the 3rd place in sorted array (i.e. position 2 using zero-based array indexing).
+For example, count[i] = 3 means  For example, count[i] = 3 means that the last value of i would appear in position 3 of the sorted array.
 	- Overall there are three arrays- the input array of size n, the count array of size k, and the sorted array of size n.